 Grafton Park is on the verge of being registered and protected as a Heritage site.
 The heritage public hearing on the registration is Tuesday, February 11 at 1:00 P.M at City Hall. (report here)

 While keeping an open mind, I think this heritage registration is important.
-I also don’t want to mislead anyone… without substantial renovation and alteration the current library is hard for anyone else to use, and the mass graves under the site makes it very hard to make major changes to the building.
+I also don’t want to mislead anyone… without substantial renovation and alteration the current library is hard for anyone else to use, and the mass graves under the site make it very hard to make major changes to the building.

-At this point I expect some folks reading are saying “mass graves?
+At this point, I expect some folks reading are saying “mass graves?
 What?”

 Grafton Park is a mass grave.
 Under the library, and under the lawn, are between 4,000 and 20,000 human remains, placed in what was once the Poor House burial ground.